CubeSat: Cold gas thrusters

 A cold gas thruster typically stores inert gas, such as nitrogen, in a pressurized tank and releases the gas through a nozzle to produce thrust.
 Operation is handled by just a single valve in most systems, which makes cold gas the simplest useful propulsion technology.
 Cold gas propulsion systems can be very safe since the gases used do not have to be volatile or corrosive, though some systems opt to feature dangerous gases such as sulfur dioxide.
 This ability to use inert gases is highly advantageous to CubeSats as they are usually restricted from hazardous materials.
-Unfortunately, only low performance can be achieved with them, preventing high impulse maneuvers even in low mass CubeSats.
+Only low performance can be achieved with them, preventing high impulse maneuvers even in low mass CubeSats.
 Due to this low performance, their use in CubeSats for main propulsion is limited and designers choose higher efficiency systems with only minor increases in complexity.
 Cold gas systems more often see use in CubeSat attitude control.